Smart Contract Languages: a comparative analysis: Comparative analysis

-All the languages considered in this paper support key-value maps.
+All the languages considered in this paper support dynamic data structures such as key-value maps and arrays.
 In the stateful account-based models, they are stored in the contract account.
-In Solana, instead, values are stored in accounts, whose addresses serve as keys.
+In Solana, instead, values are stored in accounts, whose addresses serve as keys for key-value maps.
 For this specific purpose, Solana uses special addresses that are deterministically generated but lack corresponding private keys and are tailored to be under the exclusive control of a designated smart contract.
-In Aiken/Cardano, dealing with maps raises some efficiency concerns, since updating the contract state requires sending a transaction carrying the \emph{whole} new state.
-In contracts whose state involves lists or dictionaries that can grow significantly during execution, these transactions may become larger and larger.
+In Aiken/Cardano, dealing with dynamic data structures raises some efficiency concerns, since updating the contract state requires sending a transaction carrying the \emph{whole} new state.
+In contracts whose state involves arrays or key-value maps that can grow significantly during execution, these transactions may become larger and larger.
 This has two drawbacks, in that the transaction fees increase with the transaction size, and in that there is a hard limit (16KB) on this size.
 These issues could be potentially mitigated by using cryptographic techniques (\eg, Merkle trees) to minimize the amount of data stored on-chain.
 Currently, this has to be implemented manually by the programmer, as Aiken does not feature constructs to automatize the management of large data structures exploiting these cryptographic primitives.
-In Algorand, key-value stores are present in the form of boxes: pieces of memory that can be allocated at any time during the lifetime of the contract, at the cost of an increased minimum balance for the contract account.
+In Algorand, dynamic data structures can be implemented by using \emph{boxes}, \ie pieces of memory that can be allocated at any time during the lifetime of the contract, at the cost of an increased minimum balance for the contract account.
 These boxes are, however, fairly expensive.
-Often, when the map is indexed on account addresses, the use of the local storage of these accounts is preferred.
+When a use case requires a key-value map indexed on account addresses, the use of the local storage of these accounts is preferred to that of boxes.
 Consider, for instance, a contract that receives deposits from users, and that needs to record the amounts transferred by each user (like \eg in the \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/crowdfund}{crowdfund} use case in our benchmark).
 In Algorand this can be achieved by distributing the map across the local storage of each account depositing tokens to the contract.
-Having multiple maps is tricky: since box storage maintains a single key-value store, making it appear as multiple maps requires the developer to manually handle the partitions.
+As a single call can only read the content of a limited number of boxes (8 per call), it is not possible to iterate over structures that span a large number of boxes.
+This means that iterating over arrays is still feasible provided that the array is encoded in a single box; instead, iterating over dynamic data structures such as key-value maps is quite problematic.
+Furthermore, working with multiple maps is tricky: since box storage maintains a single key-value store, making it appear as multiple maps requires the developer to manually handle the partitions.
 This issue, together with the varying minimum balance on the insertion of new key-value pairs, makes the use of key-value maps in Algorand quite burdensome.

 \paragraph{Randomness}